hao-beixi/f22-assignments/SETUP1_GitAssignmentRepo.md

 3. Create an empty, `private repository` in GitHub called *cpsc459-assignments* or  *cpsc559-assignments* based on whether you are fulfilling the undergrad (CPSC 459) or graduate (CPSC 559) requirements for the course.
 The GiLab project will be used to store your assignment's code.

-4. Open the repository page, copy the SSH URL, and paste it in a terminal to `clone your project` into your machine.
+4. Open the repository page, copy the SSH URL, and paste it in a terminal to `clone your project` into your ROS workspace.
 For example:

     ```bash
+    # Go to workspace's src folder
+    $ cd ~/catkin_ws/src

-    # Example
+    # clone empty repository
-    $ git clone https://github.com/<username>/cpsc459-assignments.git <username>-cpsc459-assignments
+    $ git clone git@github.com:<username>/cpsc459-assignments.git <username>-cpsc459-assignments
     ```

 	where \<username\> is your GitHub username.
+You should now have a folder (a Git repository) for your assignments within your ROS workspace.

 5. Change your directory to your cloned repository.